 Game story, The Sunday News, November 2, 1913

 The Citadel vs. Furman, to be played at historic Johnson Hagood Stadium, with kickoff at 6:00 pm ET on Saturday, September 10.
 The game will not be televised.

 The contest will be streamed on ESPN3.com, with Kevin Fitzgerald providing play-by-play and Sadath Jean-Pierre supplying the analysis.

 Mike Legg (the “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.
-Jay Harper will report from the sidelines; he will host the first hour of the pregame show as well.

 It is also possible to listen to the action with a smartphone, using a TuneIn Radio application.